What happened to the later neoplatonists – a quotation from Damascius

 Persons who celebrate or cause to be celebrated impious or noctural rites so as to enchant, bewitch or bind anyone, shall be crucified or thrown to wild beasts… Anyone who sacrifices a man, or attempts to obtain auspices by means of his blood, or pollutes a shrine or a temple, shall be thrown to wild beasts, or, if he is of superior rank, shall be punished with death. … It has been decided that persons who are addicted to the art of magic shall suffer extreme punishment; that is to say, they shall be thrown to wild beasts or crucified.
 Magicians themselves shall be burned alive. … No-one shall be permitted to have books of magic in his possession, and when they are found with anyone they shall be publicly burned and those who have them, after being deprived of his property, if they are of superior rank shall be deported to an island, and if they are of inferior station shall be put to death; for not only is the practice of this art prohibited, but also knowledge of the same.

-Digest 48.8 deals with this law, and quotes the opinions of later jurists on it.[1]
-Among these are a quotation in 48.8.4 from book 7 of Ulpian’s De officiis proconsularis [4]; the same book of the same work which Lactantius tells us (Div.
-Inst.
-5, 11) contained edicts against the Christians:
+Digest 48.8 deals with the Cornelian law, and quotes the opinions of later jurists on it.[1]
+Interestingly they include (48.8.4) a quotation from book 7 of Ulpian’s De officiis proconsularis [4].
+Lactantius tells us that this same volume of this same book by Ulpian contained edicts against the Christians:

 Augustus as pontifex maximus ordered all books on occult subjects to be burned, which were 2,000 in number, according to Suetonius (Aug.
 31).
 In AD 16 yet another expulsion of magicians and astrologers from Italy took place; and further expulsions occurred during the first century.

-The legislation of the Christian emperors is in the Digest 9:18 and in the Codex Theodosianus 9:16.
+The legislation of the Christian emperors against magic is in the Codex Justinianus 9:18 and in the Codex Theodosianus 9:16.
 In 312 Constantine banned a haruspex from visiting another; in 321 banned magical arts that injured others, while exempting those used for medicinal purposes or the general welfare.
-In 357 Constantius banned magic altogether:
+In 357 Constantius banned magic altogether (CJ.
+9.18.5):

 A law of 358 called magicians “the enemies of the human race” and classified those who used magic verses, sorcerors, haruspices, soothsayers, augurs, diviners, and interpreters of dreams as magicians.